uc-r/uc-r.github.io/analytics/predictive/mars.md

 Some previous tutorials (i.e. [linear regression](http://uc-r.github.io/linear_regression), [logistic regression](http://uc-r.github.io/logistic_regression), [regularized regression](http://uc-r.github.io/regularized_regression)) have focused on linear models.
 In those tutorials we illustrated some of the advantages of linear models such as their ease and speed of computation and also the intuitive nature of interpreting their coefficients.
 However, linear models make a strong assumption about linearity, and this assumption is often a poor one, which can affect predictive accuracy.

 We can extend linear models to capture non-linear relationships.
 Typically, this is done by explicitly including polynomial parameters or step functions.
-Polynomial regression is a form of regression in which the relationship between the independent variable *x* and the dependent variable *y* is modeled as an n$^{th}$ degree polynomial of *x*.
+Polynomial regression is a form of regression in which the relationship between the independent variable *x* and the dependent variable *y* is modeled as an n$$^{th}$$ degree polynomial of *x*.
 For example, Equation 1 represents a polynomial regression function where *y* is modeled as a function of *x* with *d* degrees.
 Generally speaking, it is unusual to use *d* greater than 3 or 4 as the larger *d* becomes, the easier the function fit becomes overly flexible and oddly shapened...especially near the boundaries of the range of *x* values.

 $$
   y_i = \beta_0 + \beta_1 x_i + \beta_2 x^2_i + \beta_3 x^3_i \dots + \beta_d x^d_i + \epsilon_i, \tag{1}